uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

     [master 9f74d3f] Merge branch 'add-author'

 That is the *merge commit* for this merge; if you run `git log`, you will see that the commit history now includes the commit from `add-author`, as well as the merge commit.
-Notice how includes a line telling us which two commits were merged:
+Notice how it includes a line telling us which two commits were merged:

     commit 9f74d3fc4c3b84bf80c0a4adc9ac7a862b382289